openfacto/DataHarvest23-OpenRefine-for-Osint/README.md

 3- Enjoy a cup of coffee, the container takes up to 4mn to build...

-### Start the container
+### Start/Stop the container

-This project also includes a docker-compose file that allows you to easily pass some parameters to the container, such as the openrefine version, memory and cpuu limits, etc...
+This project also includes a docker-compose file that allows you to easily pass some parameters to the container, such as the OpenRefine version, memory and cpu limits, etc...

 ```
 docker-compose --compatibility up -d